Before you dive into the main content in this post, check out these surprising facts about textile waste:

 Brands working to fight textile waste

 Every year, the average American generates around 80 pounds of textile waste.
-However, with conscious consumers and environmentalists pushing for change in this area, a few brands have started working hard to keep clothing out of landfills by changing how they produce their textiles and by providing better ways for consumers dispose of them.
+However, with conscious consumers and environmentalists pushing for change in this area, an increasing number of brands have started working hard to keep clothing out of landfills by changing how they produce their textiles and by providing better ways for consumers dispose of them.
 Here are some of the strongest examples we've seen as of late:

 H&M, still a known contributor to the fast fashion industry, has at least started offering recycling services at more than 4,200 stores to prevent their customer's unwanted clothing from reaching landfill.
 H&M was the first fashion company to have a clothing collection initiative worldwide.
 The retailer explains, "Every year, tons of textiles end up in landfill, but as much as 95 percent of these textiles could be used again.
 We want to offer an easy solution for our customers to leave their old garments with H&M and at the same time do something good for the environment."
 H&M accepts textiles old or new, from any brand, then sends them to the nearest recycling plant.
 For every bag of textiles customers drop off, they receive a discount card for 15% off their next in-store purchase.
-According to H&M, the brand collected 20,649 tons of textiles for reuse and recycling in 2018, 16% more than the previous year and equivalent to 103 million T-shirts.
+The brand collected approximately 15,000 tons of textiles for reuse and recycling in 2022, equivalent to roughly 75 million T-shirts.

 Madewell's recycling program is a unique one.
 The popular clothing company makes sure your jeans don't end up in landfills by using them to build homes.
 By partnering with Cotton's Blue Jeans Go Green program and Habitat for Humanity, the donated jeans get recycled into housing insulation.
 Since their partnership began, Madewell has recycled 830,714 pairs of jeans and saved 415 tons of waste from landfill.
 In return for your used jeans (no matter the brand), Madewell will give you a $20 store credit for your donation.